Articles

 “With the help of AI, data professionals can now identify patterns and correlations that were previously hidden,” Kevin Joubin, VP, growth marketing, Branded Surveys, said.
 “This allows them to make informed decisions about targeting marketing efforts and optimizing customer journeys.”

 Data is now collected from more touch points than ever before.
-When layered alongside systems like a customer data platform, AI can quickly ingest, consolidate and analyze data from across previously disparate sources to keep unified customer profiles updated and accurate in near real time.
+With the deprecation of third-party cookies and rising privacy regulations, first-party data has become the foundation of modern marketing.
+When layered alongside systems like a customer data platform, AI can quickly ingest, consolidate and analyze data from across previously disparate sources to keep unified customer profiles updated and accurate in real time.

 “I think there’s a lot of different ways to apply it – the fact that you can teach the machine to learn and figure out patterns that you and I wouldn’t be able to figure out,” Anthony Manson, CDO, WebMD Medscape, said.
 “We have tons of data in healthcare, whether it’s first-party or third-party.
 Being able to have AI and machine learning determine what patterns they’re seeing, I think, is critical.”